 - Use the spoon or dull knife, such as a butter knife to gently scrape away the plastic.
 Use caution not to scratch the glass surface of the stove.

-- Use the razor blade to carefully scrape the plastic off.
+- Use a razor blade or plastic scraper like a spatula to carefully scrape the plastic off.
 Keeping the razor as flat as possible, gently push it into the plastic.
 Be careful not to scratch the surface!

 - Repeat as necessary until most of the plastic is removed.